-Notes to the Financial Statements (cont.) for the Financial Year Ended 31 December 2023
+Notes to the Financial Statements (cont.)

 - (i) Basis of consolidation (cont'd) - (b) Non-controlling interests

 Non-controlling interests are presented within equity in the consolidated statement of financial position, separately from the equity attributable to owners of the Company.
 Profit or loss and each component of other comprehensive income are attributed to the owners of the Company and to the non-controlling interests.
 Total comprehensive income is attributed to non-controlling interests even if this results in the non-controlling interests having a deficit balance.